What do these acronyms mean?

 create.
 This is not a problem until you want to port one of your drawings between two

-opens the source drawing file and looks for specific entity types and then writes them to
+opens the source drawing file and looks for specific entity types and then

 IDF, etc..
 Any